 Savvy farmers use greenhouses to start and extend the growing season.

 Enclosing a planting area in a structure that traps heat creates a microclimate ideal for crop growth.
 In the spring, greenhouses are used to start plants earlier than possible outdoors.
-And in the fall, you can extend the growing season by protecting plants from frost damage.
+In the fall, you can extend the growing season by protecting plants from frost damage.

 In addition to starting and extending the growing season, greenhouses protect plants from pests and diseases.
 By controlling the environment inside the greenhouse, you can create an inhospitable environment for pests and diseases, preventing them from damaging your crops.